thomas-keller/thomas-keller.github.io/_posts/2016-3-30-ggplot-cowplot-photography-habits.md

 ### Why in the world aren't you talking about R yet?
 I'm glad you asked!
 Keeping track of [EXIF](https://en.wikipedia.org/wiki/Exchangeable_image_file_format) is certainly not a new idea in the R literature, see this cool [Rpub](https://rpubs.com/yoke2/focal-length-with-exiftool-and-r) by Yoke Keong Wong that explored photography tendencies they had over three years.
 I, sadly, only have one month's data to go by with.
+I got my EXIF data by writing a terrible python 3 [script](http://thomas-keller.github.io/exif_datamine.py) script.
+You can see the Rpub for a probably less painful method using exiftool.

 However, there are already a few cool things to talk about.

 ```R
 #figures for post about photography